25Jayesh10/Data_Lineage_Analyser_and_Document_Generator/output/documents/procedures.md

 ### Business Logic

-The stored procedure `usp_CloseOrder` closes a specific order identified by its `orderId`.
-It achieves this by calling another stored procedure, `usp_UpdateOrderStatus`, to change the order's status to 'CLOSED'.
+The stored procedure `usp_CloseOrder` closes an order specified by its ID.
+It achieves this by calling another stored procedure, `usp_UpdateOrderStatus`, to update the order's status to 'CLOSED'.

 ---